How to Apply for a Social Security Number (SSN) as an International Student in the U.S.

 - Don’t carry your SSN card with you.
 Keep it safe at home to avoid identity theft.

 - Ask for help.
-Your international student office has helped tons of students through this process.
-Don’t be shy.
+Your international student office has helped tons of students through this process and are there to help.